Christianity and Native America

 FOLEY, THOMAS W., RESEARCH COLLECTION, 1863-2012, undated, 2.0 feet.

-Case files, correspondence, clippings, and reports of Noel P. Fox, the U.S. District Court judge for the Western District of Michigan, 1962-1979.
-Included is a federal court case concerning the fishing rights of Ottawa Indians.
+Case files, correspondence, clippings, and reports of Noel P. Fox, a U.S. District Court judge for the Western District of Michigan, 1962-1979.
+Most notable

 HAMILTON, RAPHAEL N., S.J., PAPERS, 1912-1973, 2.6 feet.

-regarding Père Jacques Marquette, S.J., and other French explorers in North America.
+Articles, correspondence, and writings regarding Père Jacques Marquette, S.J., and other 17th century North American French explorers compiled by a

 HOLY ROSARY MISSION -- RED CLOUD INDIAN SCHOOL RECORDS, 1868-[ongoing], 162.4 feet [40 reels microfilm] (92.3 feet unprocessed).